4 Marquette Waterfalls in One Afternoon

 Looking to hit multiple falls in a day?
 Do you have a bit of time between breakfast and the beach, or between lunch and jumping off Black Rocks, or even (because the days will only get longer from here on out) between dinner and a late-night bonfire.

-Put these four falls on your list, and you can check em off in just one afternoon, although we don’t recommend rushing…
+Put these four falls on your list, and you can check them off in just one afternoon, although we don’t recommend rushing…

 You’ll be able to hear the waterfall from the road — just follow the path down, cross the wooden footbridge and you’ll see the 20-foot falls (and large pool) just below you.